Hameem1/Step-Detection-using-Machine-Learning/README.md

 From personal experience; PyCharm works best for Dockerized Python applications.
 VS Code is also great, but as of April 2019, it lacks the ability to use the container's Python interpreter.
-To get around this problem, a virtual environment can be made using the requirements.txt file provided.
+To get around this problem, a virtual environment can be made using the provided requirements.txt file.
-This environment can then aid in development, however, this is just an easy workaround and will be rendered unnecessary with upcoming updates to VS Code.
+This environment's interpreter can then aid in development, however, this is just an easy workaround and will be rendered unnecessary with upcoming updates to VS Code.
 A terminal (like GitBash) can also be used rather easily, since the project uses a docker-compose file to automate all the configurations.

 ## Recent Changes